“This traffic is ridiculous! People do not know how to drive!”

 Ride the wave.
 Let it go.
 Do some deep breathing exercises and allow yourself to feel frustrated until the feeling passes.
 And it will.

 Check in with PUSH511 to help you with goal setting and managing all these little stressors.
-There’s no cost and all the benefits of getting the support and guidance you need.
+One size does not fit all so we offer CrossFit group classes, Personal Training and Nutrition Coaching to help you combat frustration and stress.